-Protected: Book Club – Clark and Division
+Protected: Book Club – The Book of Form and Emptiness

 J-Sei’s Book Club selection for Fall is CLARK AND DIVISION, the latest thrilling mystery by award-winning author Naomi Hirahara, who very graciously made an in-person visit to J-Sei for a hybrid book signing and reading event in August.